-It is reported that from the 2018 ACFE’s Report To The Nations that the private companies and small business rank highest in occupational fraud frequency at 42% compared to large corporations, government and non-profits.
+It is also reported private companies and small business rank highest in occupational fraud frequency at 42% compared to large corporations, government and non-profits.
 The biggest contributing factor is the lack of internal controls.

 - Corruption is the most common fraud scheme ranking at 32% of businesses with fewer than 100 employees and at 43% of frequency with organizations who have more than 100 employees.

 - Billing Schemes are ranked as the second most common at 29% for organizations with fewer than 100 employees.

 It is also reported that fraud committed by owners and executives tend to be extremely costly.

 - The median loss for owner and executive fraud is $850,000.

 - 27% of owner/executive frauds involved financial statement fraud